top of page

 How should I care for my brows?

 There is no extensive aftercare for brow shaping, however, you will want to avoid long periods in direct sunlight for a day or so to avoid any potential hyperpigmentation.
-The skin around your brows may also become red, a little bit swollen, or a histamine reaction can occur, which is normal and should subside within a few hours after your appointment.
+After the service, the skin around your brows may become red, a little bit swollen, or a histamine reaction can occur, which are normal and should subside within a few hours.

 Brow Tint & Hybrid brow Tint